France Channel: Initial launch

 After the success of BritBox internationally, especially in the United States, Julien Verley (former executive of Canal+ Group and France Télévisions) founded France Channels, SAS with the intent of launching a "French version of BritBox" aimed at international markets, but with French media content being on the platform with English and French subtitles and with some content also being dubbed in English.
 This is an effort to promote French culture and media abroad, similar to how BritBox does the same with British media and culture.
 The company also struck a deal with NetGem to provide the technology for its distribution platform.
 Originally slated for Spring 2021, but later pushed back to August 2021, the service launched in the United States with content partnerships with Canal+ Group (now Canal+ S.A.), France Télévisions, TF1 Group, France Médias Monde, M6 Group, and Arte France.
 Under the partnership with France Médias Monde, subscribers are able to watch livestreams of both the English and the French versions of France 24.
+In October 2025, the Spanish version of France 24 was made available onto the France Channel platform, with the official launch/announcement occurring on 17 November 2025.

+On 10 September 2026, France Channel was officially launched in the United Kingdom, with a launch on Amazon Prime Video Channels occurring earlier in the year on 25 June 2026.